The Secret Scoop

 Hi there!
 Disneyland really is the Happiest Place on Earth.
 And everything tastes better there.
 While Eat Like Walt is a time capsule of Walt’s life, I have my own insider secrets from the park today.

-Speaking of the Refreshment Corner, next time you go in the main entrance, look up.
+Next time you go to Coca Cola Refreshment Corner and enter through the main entrance, look up.

 You’ll see that one bulb, tucked in the back, is painted half red and half white.
 That’s because when the sockets were installed in 1955, they were one socket short.
 In order to keep the red and white pattern going, the genius low-tech solution was to paint one bulb both colors.
 As it was original to Opening Day, the special bulb survived the recent refurbishment, and remains today.